KavyaSoni123/WaterQualityAnalysis/README.md

 # Note
-After making the enviroment, run  **earthengine authenticate** in terminal to authenticate your account
+After making the enviroment, run  **earthengine authenticate** in terminal to authenticate your account.
+You only need to autheticate once

 # Water Quality Analysis Project